dequelabs/cauldron/rfcs.md

    - The panel implementation has been replaced, including removing props that are not used in the new implementation
    - Loader component now set role, aria-valuetext, aria-busy, aria-valuemin, and aria-valuemax instead of making a generic role (div) have an aria-label

-3. Modify the elements of which a React component consists, such as HTML tags and properties.
+3. Modify the elements of which a React component consists, such as HTML tags and properties
    - selects now have parity with `<TextField />`s in that they always render an .Error div.
 This causes a slight layout difference with more space below each `<Select />`.
 The text "Required" will now show up with any `<Select />` who is passed a true required prop
    - topbar no longer renders role=menubar.
 New component `<MenuBar />` must now be used if menubar is desired
    - The api for for implementing a tooltip has changed.
 Instead of `<Tooltip><button /><Tooltip>`, the tooltip takes a target ref or html element.
 (This is a combination of breaking change #2 and #3)